B Gata H Kei

-The series was adapted into an anime, where it premiered on KBS and Tokyo MX television network on April 2, 2010, and ran weekly for 12 episodes.
-Funimation has licensed the anime series with the title Yamada's First Time: B Gata H Kei, and released the series on DVD and Blu-ray on January 31, 2012.
+A 12-episode anime television series was broadcast on KBS, Tokyo MX, and other networks from April to June 2010.
+Funimation (later Crunchyroll LLC), has licensed the anime series with the title Yamada's First Time: B Gata H Kei, and released the series on DVD and Blu-ray in January 2012.
 A drama CD has also been released.

 Plot

-B Gata H Kei revolves around lascivious 15-year-old high school student Yamada, who makes it a goal to have sexual relations with 100 different guys.
-However, her insecurities as a virgin herself lead her to reject every guy who attempts to make a move on her.
+B Gata H Kei follows lascivious 15-year-old high school student Yamada, who makes it a goal to have sexual relations with 100 different guys, although her insecurities as a virgin herself lead her to reject every chance to do so.
 To overcome this mental barrier, she searches for a "cherry boy," an inexperienced guy who will be her first.
-At the bookstore, she falls on her rather plain classmate Takashi Kosuda, and makes him the target of her seductions.
+She makes a rather plain classmate of hers, Takashi Kosuda, the target of her seductions for the sole purpose of achieving this goal; however, she ultimately falls for him.